 In fact the list is more than 27000 songs long.
 This is in spite of the fact that he took a long break for Hajj pilgrimage at the top of his career and he only lived to be 55 years old.

-According to a published story, a man sentenced to be hanged till death, was asked his last wish.
+According to a published story, a man sentenced to be hanged was asked his last wish.
 The condemned man requested that he be allowed to listen to “O duniya ke rakhwale, sun dard bare mere naale; jeewan apna wapas lele, jeewan dene wale!”

-On july 31, 1980, Rafi passed away when he was only 55, but his music lives on!
+On jury 31, 1980, Rafi passed away when he was only 55, but his music lives on!
 Rafi is one of the most versatile singers of all times; his voice and his music is simply irreplaceable – today and tomorrow!

 With all the fame and glory, Rafi was a very simple and very down-to-earth human being.
 He was a family man.
 He stayed away from the filmy party scene; a teetotaler who did not smoke or drink.